citadelgroup/ADDefaultLocationDsc/README.md

 # ADDefaultLocationDsc

-ADDefaultLocationDsc is a module written to provide addition Active Directory configuration resources.
+ADDefaultLocationDsc is a module written to provide additional Active Directory configuration resources.

 ## Resources